 Current guidance as of 5th November is that family members are only able to supervise private driving lesson practice on essential journeys that would have taken place anyway, such as driving to/from supermarket, place of work, place of education.
 We strongly advise that you seek guidance from your insurance provider to ensure your insurance is valid before supervising driving practice.
 See our article on parents giving driving lessons for our tips and advice for a stress-free experience.

-Theory tests have also been cancelled for the next few months.
-This will cause problems for those of you whose theory test runs out shortly and for those of you who have not taken your theory test yet as it will delay you passing your driving test.
+Theory tests have also been cancelled.
+This will cause problems for those of you whose theory test runs out shortly as you will have to take it again if it runs out before you can pass your practical driving test.
+For those of you who have not taken your theory test yet as it will delay you passing your driving test.
 We recommend using this time to practise your theory test training to ensure you the best chance of passing your theory and keeping your driving goals on track.
 If you have already passed your theory then revisiting the training and practise is still a useful way of maintaining your driving skills between driving lessons.
-Theory Test Pro offers a limited resource that you can get started on for free.
+Go Theory offers a limited resource that you can get started on for free.

 We haven't trialled these ourselves but certainly the Official DVSA apps would be a good investment while you wait for driving lessons to restart